tangentyh/notes-of-tan/docs/backend/redis-notes.md

        Reading messages... (press Ctrl-C to quit)
        "psubscribe","__key*__:*",1
        ```
-   - node-specific — keyspace event notifications not broadcasted in cluster to receive all keyspace events of a cluster, clients need to subscribe to all nodes
+   - node-specific in a cluster — keyspace event notifications not broadcasted in a cluster to receive all keyspace events of a cluster, clients need to subscribe to all nodes
    - parameters
      - `event` — command name, like `del`
      - `key`, `dbid` — related key and db